 - maintain a healthy weight

-- eat a healthy heart diet
+- follow a heart disease-appropriate diet

 - manage diabetes